+The Earl grey adds such a delicious flavor to these scones.
 I also topped these scones with some lavender sugar to further enhance the florally-ness of this chocolate treat.
 Totally optional though, as is the chocolate drizzle, but look at them!
 They definitely add to the “yum” factor!

 These rich and delicious scones make the perfect afternoon snack to enjoy with tea or a scrumptious ending to any meal.
 Whatever the occasion, your family and friends will be wowed by this simple, yet elegant, treat!
 Enjoy!Print

-- ⅓ – ½ cup of almond milk or other milk of choice
+- 3/4–1 cup of almond milk or other milk of choice

 - 2 Earl Grey Teabags

-- ¼ cup dark cocoa powder
+- 1/4 cup dark cocoa powder

 - 2 teaspoons baking powder

 - 1/2 teaspoon salt

-- ¼ cup Mini Semi-Sweet Chocolate Chips
+- 1/4 cup Mini Semi-Sweet Chocolate Chips

 - 2 tablespoons pure maple syrup